Auxilor/auxilor.github.io/docs/ecoarmor/how-to-make-a-custom-set.md

 [You can find skull textures here](https://minecraft-heads.com/)

 **effectiveDurability** is the durability of the item.
 Since the item's actual durability cannot be modified, this will act similar to unbreaking, by increasing the amount of durability damage taken before losing any durability.

+You can also add piece-specific effects/conditions to have single armor pieces have their own effects that don't require the whole set